Antique “Kitchenalia” brings opportunity to Kiplin Hall

 Utilizing the funding which accompanies the collection Kiplin Hall and Gardens is also recruiting a member of staff to see to the project through to completion.
 The post of Project Officer is currently being advertised online at www.kiplinhall.co.uk .
 The successful candidate will work to create a temporary exhibition due to open in February 2021.
 The post holder will conduct research, manage the care of the collection, create learning materials, and contribute to long term plans to house and display the collection at Kiplin.
 A partiality to enjoy cake is also desirable, as with all vacancies at Kiplin!

 At a time when many jobs in the heritage sector are at risk it is good news to see employment opportunities being created, especially in a rural area.
 Since the lockdown Kiplin has reported its busiest ever July.
 This previously much loved but little-known attraction enjoys welcoming many more local families; thought to be a result of the trend to love local and visit destinations on your doorstep post lockdown.
 Attractions like Kiplin, with outdoor space & refreshments, who have reacted quickly putting in place COVID secure procedures and pivoting their marketing methods are seeing some success post lockdown (although annual income may be down due to the spring closure).
-This alongside the new acquisition leaves the future looking brighter for Kiplin Hall & Gardens.
+This alongside the new acquisition leaves the future looking brighter for Kiplin Hall and Gardens.